-The thematic approach to the curriculum allows teachers to include as many real-life opportunities as possible.
-As a direct result the children enjoy a wide variety of trips to the theatre, museums, farms, and many other places enabling them to broaden their knowledge of the world around
+To achieve our educational goals, the children enjoy a wide variety of trips to the theatre, museums, farms and many other places that allow them to broaden their knowledge of the world around them.